A-Foliations of codimension two on compact simply-connected manifolds: Smooth structure of the leaves of an A -foliation of codimension two

-In order to be able to prove Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol} we need to study the smooth structure of the leaves of an $A$-foliation $(M,\fol)$ of codimension $2$, on a compact, simply-connected Riemannian $(n+2)$-manifold $M$.
-We will also show that we can find a smooth cross-section $\sigma\colon M^\ast\to M$ for the quotient map.
+In order to be able to prove Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol} we need to study the smooth structure of the leaves of a singular $A$-foliation $(M,\fol)$ of codimension two, on a compact, simply-connected Riemannian $(n+2)$-manifold $M$.
+We also show that we can find a smooth cross-section $\sigma\colon M^\ast\to M$ for the quotient map.
 With these two remarks we are able to strengthen the conclusion in Theorem~\ref{t: Fol homeom to homogen} from foliated homeomorphism to foliated diffeomorphism.